flipt-io/flipt/examples/nextjs/README.md

 ### Client Side

-For the client-side example, we are using the [Flipt Browser SDK](https://github.com/flipt-io/flipt-client-sdks/tree/main/flipt-client-browser) to evaluate the flag in the browser/client side.
+For the client-side example, we are using the [Flipt React SDK](https://github.com/flipt-io/flipt-client-sdks/tree/main/flipt-client-react) to evaluate the flag in the browser/client side.
 The `FliptEvaluationClient` object pulls flag state from the Flipt server and performs evaluation client-side in the browser to evalute the `language` flag.

 ### Server Side